Xephorium/CrystalNote/README.md

 # CrystalNote
-A monochromatic notes app for Android
+An aggressively minimalist, highly customizable notes app for Android.